vmallet/ida-plugins/README.md

   *  Generates interactive call graphs
   *  Fully scriptable

+* [AlphaGolang](https://github.com/SentineLabs/AlphaGolang): IDApython Scripts for Analyzing Golang Binaries.

+* [AMIE](https://github.com/NeatMonster/AMIE): A Minimalist Instruction Extender.
+AMIE is a Python rework of FRIEND that focuses solely on the ARM architecture (only AArch32 and AArch64 are supported).
+It is both lightweight and dependency-free, and provides the most relevant and up-to-date information about the ARM system registers and instructions.

 * [Amnesia](https://github.com/duo-labs/idapython): Amnesia is an IDAPython module designed to use byte level heuristics to find ARM thumb instructions in undefined bytes in an IDA Pro database.
 Currently, the heuristics in this module find code in a few different ways.
 Some instructions identify and define new code by looking for comon byte sequences that correspond to particular ARM opcodes.
 Other functions in this module define new functions based on sequences of defined instructions.

 * [Android Debugging](https://github.com/techbliss/ADB_Helper_QT_Super_version): This version have both support for native arm debugging via usb and sdk ADV manager.